marieo31/visa_related_absences/readme.md

 # visa_related_absences

-Class activities for the sessions I will miss because I have to change my visa type at the US-embassy in Paris
+Class activities for the sessions I will miss

 ## Session: Saturday 09/15/2018 - 5.3 Real-World Data Visualization with Matplotlib